IBM-Cloud/kubernetes-getting-started-lab/book/observability-monitoring.md

     - ***k8s_cluster_name***: This parameter specifies the cluster name as a metric label.
 You can use the label kubernetes.cluster.name to navigate the Kubernetes dashboards by cluster name and filter out metrics associated with the cluster.

-    - ***collectorv***: This parameter specifies the ingestion URL for the region where the monitoring instance is available.
+    - ***collector***: This parameter specifies the ingestion URL for the region where the monitoring instance is available.

-    - ***collector_portv***: This parameter indicates the port on which the collector is listening on.
+    - ***collector_port***: This parameter indicates the port on which the collector is listening on.
 It's value must be 6443.

     - ***ssl***: This parameter must be set to true.